-For more information on write files, see "Working with write files" on page 224 of the book ASA Database Administration Guide.
+For more information on write files, see "Working with write files" [ASA Database Administration Guide, page 260].

 Deploying embedded database applications

 This section provides information on deploying embedded database applications, where the application and the database both reside on the same machine.